merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 {% include _project-anvio-version.html %}

-This article explains basic steps of installing anvi'o using rather conventional methods.
-We recommend you to install it on your system, but if you just want to run it without installing, you can also [try anvi'o in docker]({% post_url anvio/2015-08-22-docker-image-for-anvio %}).
+This article explains basic steps of installing anvi'o using rather conventional methods both for end users and current of future developers.

+We do recommend you to install anvi'o on your system, but if you just want to run it without any installation, you may find the article on [trying anvi'o in docker]({% post_url anvio/2015-08-22-docker-image-for-anvio %}) more suitable.

 Please consider opening an <a href="https://github.com/meren/anvio/issues">issue</a> for technical problems, or join us on Slack if you need help:

 {% include _join-anvio-slack.html %}

-## Painless installation with Conda
+## Installation with conda (painless method suggested for everyone)

 This is a very simple and effective way to install anvi'o on your system along with most of its dependencies.